NeneWang/CISC3140-Labs/4.3/Readme.md

 `make login`
 - If you want to deploy to Heroku for the first time (having Lab4.2 and 4.3 already installed) `make create`
-- If you want to manually deploy into heroku
+- If you want to manually deploy into heroku (to an existent heroku app) `make deploy`
-`make deploy`